 - Hang shelves.
 If you don’t want things on the floor at all, you can use the walls and create shelves in your basement.

 Years ago, I had a basement and it was a great food storage place, as well as a great place to store extra coats and blankets, hygiene products, emergency preps, and more.
 Then, Mark and I downsized to a smaller home and now we don’t have a basement.
-My dream would be to have a pantry that is 14-feet by 14-feet.
+My dream would be to have a pantry that is 14 feet by 14 feet.
 It’s not going to happen, but I can dream, right?
 Such is life.
 My home is much smaller but easier to clean.

-#7 Hang Goods Under Your Cabinets
+7. Hang Goods Under Your Cabinets

 Screw mason jar lids into the bottom of your upper cabinets.
-Then you can have some instant storage for the things you have.
+Then you can have some instant storage for the things you use most often.
 I wouldn’t suggest doing a ton of stuff stored this way due to the weight.

-#8 Place Shelves Anywhere You Can
+8. Place Shelves Anywhere You Can

-When it comes to prepping, you don’t have to just figure out what to do with it in your kitchen.
+When it comes to prepping, you don’t have to just figure out what to do with items in your kitchen.
 In fact, your whole house can become a food storage haven!
 Hang shelves wherever you can think of to store extra food and prepping stuff.
 Here are some places you can hang extra shelves in your home: